schibsted/spid-tech-docs/resources/articles/troubleshooting.md

 When using [paylinks](/paylink-api/) to sell products, you should **not** use the paylink as the `action` in an HTML form.
 The HTML5 spec specifies that the URL in `action` will not preserve it's query string, thus rendering the paylink broken.
-To send the user to SPiD to pay through a paylink, either use a regular `<a href="...">...</a>` element (style as a button if desired), or simply use a redirect right after creating the paylink.
+To send the user to SchAcc to pay through a paylink, either use a regular `<a href="...">...</a>` element (style as a button if desired), or simply use a redirect right after creating the paylink.